What methods of payment do you accept?

-Students with excess financial aid may transfer funds to the Tar Buc$ account to purchase books in the campus bookstore.
+Students with excess financial aid may transfer up to a maximum of $1,000 per term prior to their financial aid refund to the Tar Buc$ account to purchase books in the campus bookstore.
 Students with Title IV financial aid must sign a Title IV Authorization prior to receiving a Tar Buc$ transfer.
 Tar Buc$ transfers are allowed two weeks prior to the start of the term.
 A Tar Buc$ transfer form must be completed and presented to the Office of the Bursar to transfer funds to your Tar Buc$ account.
 This form is located on our website and may be faxed to our office for processing.

 Where do I obtain proof of enrollment for insurance purposes?

 Proof of student enrollment may be obtained from the Student Records office.
 The Student Records Office is located in the Mills Memorial Center and may be reached via telephone at 407-646-2144 or via e-mail at firstname.lastname@example.org